Ramsey Cemetery: History

-Legends and ghostlore

-There are many legends and ghostlore stories associated with Ramsey Cemetery.

-The legend of the man in the black cloak and glowing red eyes is one of the most popular stories about Ramsey Cemetery.
-It has been said that he comes from the activity of the occult that used to take place in the area at night.
-The man in the black cloak could also be just in the mind of visitors, due to the growing lore.

-One popular legend is that if a person was to put a penny heads up on a tombstone, upon arrival another time, the penny would then be turned upside down.

-Another legend is that a werewolf inhabits the small caves around the cemetery.
-Michael Kleen, author of Legends and lore of Illinois, attributes this to the rough nature of the people who lived in Effingham county in the 1800s.
-These people lived in the backwoods and among rock shelters, similar to those found at Ramsey Cemetery.

 Professional work

 Ramsey Cemetery has been mentioned in the works of Legends and lore of Illinois by Michael Kleen.
 It is a monthly publication that featured Ramsey Cemetery in February 2009.
 Each issue focuses on a unique location in Illinois and the experiences that the team go through while at a site.
 The magazine focuses on a unique location every issue, and contains factual information about the location, as well as personal experiences of the team.

 Ramsey Cemetery was also mentioned in the book The Illinois Road Guide to Haunted Locations, by Chad Lewis and Terry Fisk.